pachyderm/pachyderm/doc/docs/master-1.13.x/reference/pachctl/pachctl_run_pipeline.md

 ### Synopsis

 Run a Pachyderm pipeline on the datums from specific commit-branch pairs.
 If you only specify a branch, Pachyderm uses the HEAD commit to complete the pair.
 Similarly, if you only specify a commit, Pachyderm will try to use the branch the commit originated on.
 Note: Pipelines run automatically when data is committed to them.
-This command is for the case where you want to run the pipeline on a specific set of data, or if you want to rerun the pipeline.
-The datums that were successfully processed in previous runs will not be processed unless you specify the --reprocess flag.
+This command is for the case where you want to run the pipeline on a specific set of data.

 ```
 pachctl run pipeline <pipeline> [<repo>@[<branch>|<commit>|<branch>=<commit>]...] [flags]